 Hiking Rain Jackets with Pit Zips

-The features that do matter are whether your jacket has pit zips or side vents (see Mechanical Venting, Pit Zips and Layering), an adjustable hood that you can size to your head, some sort of front bill to keep rain out of your eyes, durable zippers, pockets that are not blocked by a backpack hip belt, adjustable wrist cuffs, and a good external DWR layer that keeps your jacket from wetting out (see Why Does Rain Gear Wet Out?).
+The features that do matter are whether your jacket has pit zips or side vents (see Mechanical Venting, Pit Zips, and Layering), an adjustable hood that you can size to your head, some sort of front bill to keep the rain out of your eyes, durable zippers, pockets that are not blocked by a backpack hip belt, adjustable wrist cuffs, and a good external DWR layer that keeps your jacket from wetting out (see Why Does Rain Gear Wet Out?).
 The rest is mostly fluff.

 What follows is a list of rain jackets with pit zips or side vents (mechanical venting) that I’ve compiled from manufacturers that I’m owned, tested or are familiar with and recommend you check out.
-I put this together the hard way by reading a lot of product descriptions.
+I put this together with the hard way by reading a lot of product descriptions.